WHO'S

 tolerates dangerous dogs.
 Lawsuits from dog bites are now settling for

-millions of dollars - you could lose your home and everything else you own
+millions of dollars - you could lose your home and everything else you

 Canine Boot Camp for Alpha Attitude Adjustment